LIHEAP Program

 Eligibility Requirements

-To qualify for LIHEAP and LIHWAP services, households must comply with the following:
+To qualify for LIHEAP, households must comply with the following:

 - Reside in Indian River or Okeechobee counties.